cm401/H5N1_economic_impact/README.md

 ## Post processing of GTAP model output

 The output of the GTAP model is post-processed using R and the functions in `R\parse_GTAP_output.R`.
-We provide the model output in the `Data_Results` folder to reproduce all Figures.
+In the zip file we provide the model output in the `Data_Results` folder to reproduce all Figures.